What’s in This Article

 |---|---|

 | Training | Pilots complete many hours of flight and ground school.
-They use specific lessons for each type of plane. |
+Each aircraft type requires specific training modules. |

-| Experience | The airline tracks total flight hours and how much experience a pilot has with a specific aircraft. |
+| Experience | The airline tracks total flight hours and aircraft-specific experience for every pilot. |

-| Qualifications | All pilots must have certifications that meet CAAM and global rules. |
+| Qualifications | All pilots must hold certifications that meet CAAM standards and international requirements. |

-| Simulator Training | Pilots use full-flight simulators for initial training and regular safety checks. |
+| Simulator Training | Pilots use full-flight simulators for initial type ratings and recurring safety checks throughout their careers. |

-Safety measures and protocols
+Safety Measures and Protocols

 Products Worth Considering

-How the Oneworld Alliance Helps Travelers
+How the Oneworld Alliance Benefits Passengers

-Government oversight and regulation
+Government Oversight and Regulation

-Customer reviews and satisfaction
+Customer Reviews and Satisfaction

 Products Worth Considering